prep-gh/flowcrypt-docs/_pages/guide/send-and-receive/send-to-flowcrypt.md

 Same applies if your recipient has compatible OpenPGP software other than FlowCrypt, [if their Public Key is already loaded](send-to-other-pgp-software.html).
 {{site.data.box.end}}

-Open [https://mail.google.com](https://mail.google.com){:target="_blank"} in the same browser where you installed FlowCrypt (Chrome or Firefox).
+Open [https://mail.google.com&nbsp;<i class='fa fa-external-link'></i>](https://mail.google.com){:target="_blank"} in the same browser where you installed FlowCrypt (Chrome or Firefox).
 Make sure you are logged into the same email account that you set up FlowCrypt on.

 {{ "gettingstarted/clicksubjectattest" | screenshot }}